It's here! Browse the 2024 Penguin Christmas gift guide

 Brought to you by Penguin.

-As a young magazine intern, Diana Evans was catapulted overnight into the role of culture editor, and so began her career as a journalist, writing about musicians, dancers and artists, interviewing the likes of Viola Davis, Alice Walker and Edward Enninful.
+As a young journalist, Diana Evans was catapulted overnight into the role of culture editor, going on to interview a roster of stars including Lauryn Hill, Viola Davis, Alice Walker and Edward Enninful.

 In these portraits of contemporary icons, the author remains the observer.
 Alongside them, in pieces collected here for the first time, we also see her turning the lens on herself.
 We watch as she dances on stages in London and travels through Cuba.
 We sit beside her desk as she develops her voice as a writer, shaped by her love for Jean Rhys, James Baldwin and Toni Morrison.
 We walk by her side as she navigates the world – her family and the midlife sandwich, reflections on fashion, yoga, the British monarchy and lockdowns, and the lasting impact of George Floyd and Grenfell.